 Displaying 1 - 10 of 57

-Description: The Pima materials in the ACLS collection consist of 1 item in the "Pima" section of the finding aid.
-This item is "Pima speeches," which has fourteen texts of speeches with interlinear translation.
+Description: The Akimel O'odham materials in the ACLS collection consist of 1 item in the "Pima" section of the finding aid.
+This item is "Pima speeches," (item U8.2) which has fourteen texts of speeches with interlinear translation.
 Most of the speeches relate to rain making and warfare.

-Description: Letter to Peter S. Du Ponceau regarding men's and women's speech in the Arawak language.
+Description: Letter to Peter S. Du Ponceau regarding men's and women's speech in the Arawak language (unclear if mainland or island).
 From original in the College of Physicians, Philadelphia.